ammannbe/craft-pagecache/README.md

 - **Enabled caching**: Enable or disable the caching.
 Note: you need to delete the cache manually.
 - **Enable gzip compression**: Serve gzip compressed cached files.
 - **Enable brotli compression**: Serve brotli compressed cached files.
 Only works if the PHP brotli extension is installed.
 - **When globals are saved**: Choose what happens when globals got saved.
-Choose between "Renew cache", "Recreate cache (delete query)", "Delete cache"
+Choose between "Refresh cache" & "Delete cache"
 - **Excluded URL's**: Define URL's which should **never** be cached (regex possible).
 - **Included URL's**: Define URL's which should **always** be cached (regex possible).
 This options overwrites the **Excluded URL's** option.
 - **Cache folder path**: Define a custom path, where cached files should be stored.
 Aliases (like `@webroot`) allowed.